-Malaysia runs at GMT + 8 hours and is in the same time zone as Singapore, Hong Kong and Perth.
+Malaysia runs at GMT + 8 hours and 16 hours ahead of U.S. Pacific Standard Time.
+Malaysia is in the same time zone as Singapore, Hong Kong and Perth.

 Banking hours in most states of Malaysia are normally from 9.30 am to 4.00 pm Monday through Friday.
 Banks are closed Saturday and Sunday.

 Governmental agencies and banks in Johor, Kelantan and Terengganu are closed on Friday and Saturday and open as usual from Sunday through Thursday.